innodonni/SolaCurator/README.md

 Talk by Greg Boettcher, Krister Fundin, and Mark J. Tilford.

+Doors by L. Ross Raszewski and Max Kalus.

+OutOfReach by Marnie Parker.
+Dirs by Gunther Schmidl.

 Flags by Adam Cadre and Fredrik Ramsberg.

 GoNeighbour by Alan Trewartha.